 Mt.
-Shasta Fire is happy to employ two full time chiefs: One that work for the City and one for the Fire District.
-We have five additional paid staff, two of whom are paid partially out of a FEMA grant, two explorers, and approximately 15 volunteers.
+Shasta Fire is happy to employ two full time chiefs: One that works for the City and one for the Fire District.
+We have five additional paid staff and approximately 15 volunteers.
 Our fire stations house five engines, a rescue unit, and two water tenders.
 The department responds to about 1,400 fire and medical emergency calls per year.
 The department partners with all other fire protection agencies in Siskiyou County via mutual aid agreements and works cooperatively with the US Forest Service, Cal-Fire, and other fire agencies to reduce fire threats to the community from adjacent forest and wildland areas.

 Mt.
 Shasta Fire works with the City to support the local community by partnering with various local groups, organizations, and agencies to champion the area and make it safer.
 We assist the City and local landowners with fuel reduction projects throughout the year and offer free fire inspections for homeowners.
 Additionally, we work with the community through school fire prevention programs, assist with the Fourth of July event in the City, and run the annual Santa’s Sleigh event.

 Emergency response is carried out from two fire stations located at 305 North Mt.
 Shasta Boulevard and on the corner of Pine and Lake Street.
 The Mt.
 Shasta Fire Department protects a population exceeding 7,000.

 During the year of 2021 our department responded to 967 calls for service.

 Fire Code Inspections